DRAGON: LLM-Driven Decomposition and Reconstruction Agents for Large-Scale Combinatorial Optimization

 \section{Introduction}

-Combinatorial optimization problems (COPs), such as the Traveling Salesman Problem (TSP), Vehicle Routing Problem (VRP), and Knapsack Problem (KP), are notoriously challenging due to their NP-hard nature \cite{ausiello2012complexity}.
-These COPs are typically addressed using exact algorithms or heuristic methods, which often require substantial manual design and parameter tuning \cite{rokbani2021bi,cacchianiKnapsackProblemsOverview2022,ma2023learning, lin2024cross, feng2025lifelong}, thereby limiting their scalability and adaptability to varying problem instances and domains.
+Combinatorial optimization problems (COPs), such as the Traveling Salesman Problem (TSP), Vehicle Routing Problem (VRP), and Knapsack Problem (KP), are notoriously challenging due to the NP-hard nature \cite{ausiello2012complexity}.
+COPs are typically addressed using exact algorithms or heuristic methods, which often require substantial manual design and parameter tuning \cite{rokbani2021bi,cacchianiKnapsackProblemsOverview2022,ma2023learning, lin2024cross, feng2025lifelong}, thus limiting scalability and adaptability to varying problem instances and domains.

-Large Language Models (LLMs) have led to a series of breakthroughs for various challenging problems in natural language processing and artificial intelligence, including language understanding, text generation, code synthesis, and reasoning tasks \citep{brown2020language, chowdhery2023palm, achiam2023gpt}.
+Large Language Models (LLMs) have led to a series of breakthroughs for various challenging problems, including language understanding, text generation, code synthesis, and reasoning tasks \citep{brown2020language, chowdhery2023palm, achiam2023gpt}.
 Recent evidence reveals that LLMs have emerged as powerful tools capable of addressing a variety of COPs, leveraging their reasoning capabilities for direct solution generation \cite{yang2024large, wang2024can} or heuristic design \cite{ye2024reevo, romera2024mathematical, liu2024evolution, zhu2025bridging}.
 Their inherent strengths in abstraction, generalization, and semantic understanding allow them to generate promising solutions even without explicit algorithmic instructions.
-However, despite these advances, the current capabilities of LLMs for directly generating solutions remain largely confined to relatively small-scale instances, such as the TSP with fewer than 30 nodes \cite{yang2024large, iklassov2024self, liu2024large}.
-As problem size and complexity grow, LLM-based solutions often deteriorate due to inherent limitations, including restricted context length, reduced logical coherence, and difficulty in representing combinatorial structures \cite{iklassov2024self, zhao2025can}.
-These limitations significantly impede the practical deployment of LLM-driven methods in realistic large-scale applications, such as logistics, transportation, and supply chain management, where problems commonly involve hundreds to thousands of nodes \cite{bengio2021machine}.
+However, the current capabilities of LLMs for directly generating solutions remain largely confined to relatively small-scale instances, such as TSP with fewer than 30 nodes \cite{yang2024large, iklassov2024self, liu2024large}.
+As problem size and complexity increase, LLM-based solutions often deteriorate due to restricted context length, reduced logical coherence, and difficulty in representing combinatorial structures \cite{iklassov2024self, zhao2025can}.
+These limitations significantly impede the practical deployment of LLM-driven methods in real large-scale applications, such as logistics, transportation, and supply chain management, where problems commonly involve hundreds to thousands of nodes \cite{bengio2021machine}.

 In this study, we aim to answer two research questions: (1) \emph{Can an LLM agent, without solving the full COP, identify and isolate regions of the solution that are likely suboptimal or have improvement potential?} (2) \emph{Can an LLM agent effectively solve small-scale COPs locally while following additional, customized non-trivial constraints?} These questions highlight the core challenges of our framework: utilizing LLMs to guide decomposition by detecting potential improvement areas, and ensuring reconstructed solutions remain feasible.